endurantgames/cosmiclegends/src/classes/kid.md

 :   At the end of an issue, you can do a solo Vignette wherein you
     summarize the events of the last Crisis, and relate them to one or more of your ideals.
 When you do so, you can Mark those ideals.

+Intelligent Pet

+:   *Prerequisite: You must have the __Pet__ class ability.*
+    Your pet is smarter than an average animal of that type.
+It can communicate intelligently in one language that you choose when you gain this class ability, although its voice is clearly non-human.

+    In addition, choose a second Skill possessed by the Pet, and one Approach.
+Whenever your Pet is present at a Crisis, add 3 dice whenever you make a roll using the chosen Approach.

+    This is __not__ a *Pet* Ability.

+Youthful Power

+:   You are a storehouse of indefatiguable energy.
+Increase your maximum
+    Might by 5.

 Mentor